Vyral/mark-adams/_posts/2021-09-17-over-the-edge-with-greg-and-nfm-lending.md

 **We reached and surpassed our goal\!** With your help, we raised $2,874.
 Lisa surpassed the team goal, guaranteeing herself a rappelling spot, but we decided it would be more fun to raffle Lisa's spot off instead.
 We held a client and vendor appreciation event in July, and anyone who donated at least $25 was entered into the raffle.&nbsp;

-The winner of the raffle was Jesse Perrone, who works with our preferred lender, Greg Cowart of NFM Lending. **Instead of using the ticket for herself, Jesse decided she wanted to toss HER boss.** The funny part was that she didn't tell him\!
+The winner of the raffle was Jesse Perrone, who works with our preferred lender, Greg Cowart of NFM Lending.
+(You might remember Greg from our pumpkin taste test video.)&nbsp;**Instead of using the ticket for herself, Jesse decided she wanted to toss HER boss.** The funny part was that she didn't tell him\!
 Instead, she put a lunch date with his wife on his calendar.
-You might remember Greg from our pumpkin taste test video.&nbsp;

 {% include pullquote.html %}